peeanoSJSU/peeano/README.md

 `brew services start mongodb-community`

-You can start mongodb using `mongod`
+You can start mongodb using `mongod`.

-Running mongodb: `mongo` on terminal
+Running mongodb: `mongo` in terminal.